UK DIATF

 Approved session

-The sample and explanation below contain only the UK DIATF-related part of the webhook.
+The example below uses placeholder data to show all mandatory parameters and the UK DIATF-related part of the webhook.

 Sample request